whatsinport

 Nearby Places:

-As Ireland's Mediaevel Capital, Kilkenny offers the traveller a mixture of an exciting vibrant night-life, beautiful street-scapes, great shopping opportunities and a rich cultural heritage.
+As Ireland's Mediaevel Capital, Kilkenny offers the traveler a mixture of an exciting vibrant night-life, beautiful street-scapes, great shopping opportunities and a rich cultural heritage.

 Kilkenny Castle and Gardens.
 This stunning Norman Castle, which is the dominant feature in the city, is its principal attraction.
 It overlooks the River Nore.
 The Castle is three sided in shape.
 Inside The Great Hall is very impressive.
 Their is a beautiful rose garden to the front.
 Its huge forested gardens are beautiful to walk during the day.
 Access to the grounds is free.